tfeb/conduit-packages/README.md

 The `defsystem` macro uses `*underlying-implementation-map*` to know what the underlying `defsystem` is, and so this variable matters at macro-expansion time as well as at runtime.

+I believe that [UIOP's `define-package`](https://common-lisp.net/project/asdf/uiop.html#UIOP_002fPACKAGE "define-package") can do at least some of what conduit packages can do.

 ## Building
 There is an ASDF system definition, but in fact simply compiling and loading `conduit-packages.lisp` should be enough: there are no dependencies.